 (7) An approved Plan, the approval of which has not been withdrawn by the Director, is to be made available for public inspection at the offices of the Director with any modifications that the Director considers necessary, after consultation with relevant persons, to protect commercial information.

-[Section 13J inserted by No. 5 of 2007 s.
+[Section 13J inserted: No. 5 of 2007 s.
 32.]

 13K.
 Inspections under the Plan

-(1) Whether or not any inspection required to be carried out under a Plan approved under section 13J(4)(b) (the “approved plan”) is carried out at particular premises, and if it is carried out the nature and extent of it, is a matter within the discretion of an inspector unless —
+(1) Whether or not any inspection required to be carried out under a Plan approved under section 13J(4)(b) (the approved plan) is carried out at particular premises, and if it is carried out the nature and extent of it, is a matter within the discretion of an inspector unless —

 (a) the approved plan provides that an inspector is not to have a discretion as to whether or not an inspection is carried out or if it is carried out the nature and extent of the inspection; or